Cirufrank/importTemplateScriptV4/README.md

 ![](https://media.giphy.com/media/aNqEFrYVnsS52/giphy.gif)

 Are you a Data Specialist who's been tasked with checking import templates for clients?
 Wouldn't it be nice if a robot friend went ahead and did the ground work for you, leaving you with very little to check?
 Well look no further!
-I created this script to assist Galaxy Digital Data Specialists with checking clients' import template, but automating the process.
+I created this script to assist Galaxy Digital Data Specialists with checking clients' import templates, by automating the process.

 **Link download add-on:** <<place_link_here>></br>
 **Link documentation:** <<place_link_here>>